Jordan–United Kingdom relations: History

 King Hussein of Jordan began coordinating with one another and cooperating with one another on a wide variety of issues.

-In late 1990 and early 1991, King Hussein of Jordan worked closely with Prime Minister John Major over the issue of what to do with Saddam Hussein's Iraq during Iraq's occupation of Kuwait.
+In late 1990 and early 1991, King Hussein of Jordan worked closely with Prime Minister John Major over the issue of what to do with Saddam Hussein's Iraq during Iraq's invasion and occupation of Kuwait.
 In the late 1990s and early 2000s, King Abdullah worked closely with British Prime Minister Tony Blair.
 Blair visited Jordan in late 2001 and King Abdullah visited Blair in London that same year.
 The two countries greatly enhanced their already close defense cooperation during those years.
 In 2002, Prime Minister Tony Blair and King Abdullah worked together to help Jordan restructure their debt.

 After Brexit, ties between Jordan and the United Kingdom grew even closer under the leadership of Prime Minister Theresa May.
 Prime Minister Theresa May and the government of Jordan worked out a trade deal between the UK and Jordan which allowed the two countries to work together much more closely than they would have been allowed to had the United Kingdom stayed in the European Union.
 The trade deal went into effect on May 1 of 2021.

-In August of 2019 King Abdullah visited Prime Minister Johnson in London to discuss economic matters.
+In August 2019, King Abdullah II visited Prime Minister Boris Johnson in London to discuss economic co-operation.
 Prime Minister Johnson expressed the UK's commitment to working with Jordan on issues as far ranging as the economy, COVID-19 and combatting terrorism.

-Jordan is closer to the United Kingdom than any other Arab nation, and seeks to remain so in the post-Brexit world.

-King Hussein himself married Antoinette Gardiner, a British woman who later gave birth to Abdullah II of Jordan.
-As a result, Abdullah II has British descent through his mother.